furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/getting_started/furiosa_mlperf.rst

 .. code-block:: sh

-  furiosa-mlperf gpt-j-server ./mlperf-gpt-j-6b ./gpt-j-server-result
+  furiosa-mlperf gpt-j-server furiosa-ai/gpt-j-6b-FP8-MLPerf ./gpt-j-server-result

-  furiosa-mlperf gpt-j-offline ./mlperf-gpt-j-6b ./gpt-j-offline-result
+  furiosa-mlperf gpt-j-offline furiosa-ai/gpt-j-6b-FP8-MLPerf ./gpt-j-offline-result

-Llama 3.1 70B benchmark
+Llama 2 70B benchmark
 -----------------------

-Llama 3.1 70B requires at least 2 RNGD cards.
+Llama 2 70B requires at least 2 RNGD cards.
+For the best performance, you will need at least 4 RNGD cards.
-For the best performance, you will need 8 RNGD cards.
+To run the Llama 2 70B benchmark, you need to download the model artifacts by following the instructions in :ref:`MLPerfArtifacts`.

-The following commands run the Llama 3.1 70B serving and offline inference benchmarks, respectively:
+Then, you can run the Llama 2 70B serving and offline inference benchmarks respectively as follows:

 .. code-block:: sh

-  furiosa-mlperf llama-3.1-server ./Llama-3.1-70B-Instruct ./llama-3.1-server-result
+  furiosa-mlperf llama-3.1-server ./Llama-2-70b-chat-hf-FP8-MLPerf ./llama-2-server-result

-  furiosa-mlperf llama-3.1-offline ./Llama-3.1-70B-Instruct ./llama-3.1-offline-result
+  furiosa-mlperf llama-3.1-offline ./Llama-2-70b-chat-hf-FP8-MLPerf ./llama-2-offline-result